DevMyong/d-day-labeler/README.md

 # d-day-labeler

-**d-day-labeler** is a GitHub Action that automatically decrements 'D-n' style labels on pull requests every night at midnight (KST).
+**d-day-labeler** is a GitHub Action that automatically decrements 'D-n' style labels on pull requests every night at midnight.
 It helps teams manage deadlines or remaining days easily by updating the labels.

 ## Features